Sans aucun doute

-Sans aucun doute ("Without a Doubt") is a French television show, launched on 7 September 1994 and presented by Julien Courbet until 30 May 2008 then by Christophe Moulin from 12 September 2008 to 18 December 2009.
+Sans aucun doute ("Without a Doubt") is a French television show, premiering on 7 September 1994 and presented by Julien Courbet until 30 May 2008 then by Christophe Moulin from 12 September 2008 to 18 December 2009.
 Produced by Quai Sud Télévisions, since September 2013 is shown daily by TMC in the early evening.
 The presenter's mission is to help out viewers confronted with major consumer problems or with neighbours, with the help of a team of mediators, lawyers and on the spot journalists.

 Format

 The show is made up of two main parts for each problem that is treated: a reportage outlining the problem with the help of reconstructions, confrontations between the protagonists using hidden cameras, different elements of proof etc. During the second part, the presenter attempts to contact the defendants by telephone with the participation of the lawyers, negotiators and other experts, and tries amicable negotiation with them in order to find a satisfactory solution, which often leads to heated discussions.
 The investigation therefore often follows with telephone calls to the victim's or adversary's family, witnesses and other victims, in order to gather the most evidence which are useful to challenge the "good faith" in which most of the "confidence tricksters" pretend to have acted.
 Once the situation is truly insoluble, or the incriminated party does not answer the telephone, the journalists attempt to contact them at their home or work in order to attempt negotiation between the two parties.
 In the rare cases where the affair cannot be settled immediately, the victim is invited to return to the show once the problem is finally resolved.